 As for how far your real-world money will take you in-game, it depends on what you’re looking to buy.
 Pokéballs are around a nickel each, while Lures are a dollar.
 Like coins, you can save big by purchasing items in bulk, which we’ll detail in the last section of this guide.

-Although various companies have done promotions featuring PokéCoins — Sprint gave away $100 worth of coins to customers a few years ago — the only way to receive PokéCoins for free is to place your Pokémon on gyms.
-If you’re uninitiated, gyms are controlled by one of the three teams you can align with in Pokémon Go.
+Although various companies have done promotions featuring PokéCoins — Sprint gave away $100 worth of coins to customers a few years ago — the only way to receive PokéCoins for free is to place your Pokémon at gyms.
+Gyms are controlled by one of the three teams you can align with in Pokémon GO — Mystic, Valor, or Instinct.
 If your team controls a gym, you can place your Pokémon there.
 If not, you’ll need to battle for control.
+Depending on how many opposing Pokémon are at the gym, the process of defeating them all can take a while.
+You’ll need to defeat all Pokémon at the gym in order to take it over.

 Now that you have some PokéCoins lining your pockets, it’s time to spend them.
 Here’s what you can buy with PokéCoins.